simonecollier/LO_Fishway_Labelling/Install_Instructions.md

 ![Image of the MaskEditor widget.](demo_images/MaskEditorWidget.png)

-The mask of the fish plotted transparently over the fish.
+The mask of the fish is plotted transparently over the fish.
 Notice how some of the fin of the fish are not included in the mask.
 This is a very common occurance with these masks that are auto-generated.
 The masks needs to be edited to include all the parts of the fish and ensure that no part of the background is included accidentally.

 I will list the function of each of the buttons, drop down menus, and sliders in the widget.